hkbiet/hkbiet.github.io/README.md

 I would be posting a few fun projects too !

-### This currently an experimental page , i intend to transition it from static to dynamic content.
+### This currently is an experimental page , i intend to transition it from static to dynamic content.

 ```markdown
 I have worked on above mentioned projects using following tools and technologies.